engagingnewsproject/enp-platform/wp-content/themes/engage/README.md

 8. Edit /archive.php to specify what filter menu should apply for your new archive, however you need it set-up
 9. Go to Options -> Custom Fields -> Archive Landing Pages -> Landing Pages -> Landing Page Type and add the post type slug as an option for this field
 10. Test it out!

+## Notes on Post Type Archive Queries
+Basically the whole site archive structure is powered by queries set in `src/Managers/Permalinks.php`.
+We've overridden the default queries so we can set our own queries with the verticals added in.
+There may be a better way to do this, but this way at least gets us a very specific way of modifying the query based on a pretty URL.

+To adjust a query, you'll need to add/modify the query in `src/Managers/Permalinks.php` and then re-save the permalinks in Settings->Permalinks.